Legal · last updated 6 May 2026

 Penshift uses only essential cookies set by our authentication provider for session management.
 We do not use advertising or analytics cookies.
 The session cookie expires when your session ends or you sign out.

 Account data is retained while your account is active and for 30 days after you delete it (to allow recovery from accidental deletion), then permanently deleted.
 Usage counters reset daily and are not retained beyond the current rolling window.
+Referral metadata (paid-referral entries) is retained for the duration of your account and for 6 years thereafter where it forms part of an applied billing credit, to comply with accounting law.
 Billing records are retained for as long as required by tax and accounting law (typically 6 years in the UK).
 Support emails are retained for 24 months unless you ask us to delete them sooner.

 Under UK GDPR you have the following rights: